All Episodes

 She's deadly dull walking.

-You've heard of dead man walking.
+You heard a dead man walking.

 She's deadly dull walking.

-She is a walking-talking embodiment of corruption and phoniness.
+She is a walking, talking embodiment of corruption and phoniness.

 And the more exposure she gets, the more her poll numbers plunge.